 The history of the discovery of exoplanets provides a valuable historical lesson in this regard.
 All early attempts to discover exoplanets were based on the presumption that exoplanetary systems resembled the Solar System, at least generally but sometimes in considerable detail.
-This assumption was allowed to set target sensitivities of required instrumentation, determine allocations of telescope time and other resources, determine observing protocols (especially cadences) etc. However, the first recognized exoplanets to be discovered were found serendipitously orbiting a neutron star!
+This assumption was allowed to set sensitivity goals for required instrumentation, influence allocations of telescope time and other resources, determine observing protocols (especially cadences) etc. However, the first recognized exoplanets to be discovered were found serendipitously orbiting a neutron star!
 And the first exoplanetary systems discovered via observational programs intended for the purpose revealed dynamical structures radically different from the Solar Systems.
 With thousands of exoplanetary systems now known, it is abundantly clear that the Galaxy is rich in systems with a very wide variety of properties that depart radically from those of the Solar System.
-Many of these systems are much easier to detect using a variety of techniques than the Solar System would be at a similar distance.
-Thus, and importantly in the present context, had astronomers not been blinkered by the perfectly plausible notion of looking for a "twin" of the Solar System, exoplanets could have been discovered at a much earlier date and far more easily than they actually were.
+Many of these systems are much easier to detect using a variety of techniques than the Solar System would be at similar distances.
+Thus, and importantly in the present context, had astronomers not been blinkered by the perfectly plausible notion of looking for planetary systems closely resembling the Sun's. exoplanets could have been discovered at a much earlier date and far more easily than they actually were.